Get familiar with the Lunacy interface

 - The zoom control.
 For details, read below.

 Each document can include any number of pages.
 You can keep all you work on a single page or split it into several pages by components, if the project is large.
 For instance, if you are designing a website, you can opt to keep the desktop and mobile versions on separate pages.
 Or you can duplicate a page to save a snapshot of your current work and continue working with the copy.
 In fact, the reasons for having multiple pages in a document are numerous and it is completely up to you to decide what approach to choose.
 The figure below shows a view of a page list.
+It appears above the objects list when the Objects content tab is selected.

 The operations that you can perform with document pages include: